rakki-18/Camscanner-OpenCV/README.md

 ## Getting started
 Run this notebook in jupyter notebook<br>
 Capture an image from the camera<br>
+## what does it do
+- Captures an image from the camera
+- Cleans and smoothens the image using gaussian blur
+- finds the prominent corner points in the image using harris corner detection
-For more information, go [here](https://opencv.org/).
+- Applies perspective transformation to get a bird's view For more information, go [here](https://opencv.org/).